glu-lang/glu-book/_docs/gil.md

  - An operator name, starting with `@`, and having a function type.
  - A local function pointer, starting with `%`, and having a function pointer type.

 The following arguments must match the function type's argument types.
 The result type of the instruction is the return type of the function.
+For void functions, no result is returned.

 ### Conversion Instructions

 Conversion instructions are used to convert values between different types.
-They have no side effects and return a value.
+All conversion instructions have two arguments: the destination type, and the value to convert.
+The result type is the destination type.
+They have no side effects.

 #### `cast_int_to_ptr`